stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

           False => go k xs
 ```

+Note, how each invocation of `go` is in tail position in
+its branch of the case expression.

 ### Mutual Recursion

 It is sometimes convenient to implement several related
 functions, which call each other recursively.
 In Idris,
 unlike in many other programming languages,
 a function must be declared in a source file
-*before* it can be called by other functions, as in general,
+*before* it can be called by other functions, as in general
 a function's implementation must
 be available during type checking (because Idris has
 dependent types).
 There are two ways around this, which